Macroscopic Matter Wave Quantum Tunnelling: RESULTS

 where $N_i$ is the number of atoms in $i^{th}$ pulse, $N_{0}$ is total number of the condensate.
 The exponential decay then exhibits as a discrete geometric progression.
-In Fig. \ref{fig:decay} shows that the output pulses decay as described by Eq.(\ref{eq:coupling efficiency}), i.e., a linear line in logarithmic scale.
-Thus, the tunneling coefficient $\eta$ is a constant, and we conclude that $E$ remains constant during the course of the 80 ms out-coupling time.
-That is, the energy of atoms did not dissipate and the oscillation was not damped.
-Meanwhile, the gray point is the projection of residual atom number in the trap using Eq.(\ref{eq:coupling efficiency}).
-In comparison with the observed residual atom number (the red point), there is 10\% of atoms did not acquire sufficient energy to escape from the trap by the kick.
+The Fig. \ref{fig:decay}c shows that the output pulses decay as described by Eq.(\ref{eq:coupling efficiency}), i.e., a linear line in logarithmic scale.
+Thus, the tunnelling efficiency $\eta$ is a constant, and we conclude that the kinetic energy of the pulses $E_k$, remains constant during the course of the 80 ms out-coupling time.
+The kinetic energy of atoms did not dissipate and the oscillation was not damped.
+Meanwhile, using Eq.(\ref{eq:coupling efficiency}), the expected total number of atoms remaining in the BEC reservoir after 4 pulse output is extrapolated and shown as the grey point connected by a dashed line in Fig. \ref{fig:decay}.
+However, the observed number of atoms that remain in the BEC reservoir (the red point) was more than the extrapolated atom number (the grey point).
+It implies that 10\% of the entire BEC was not excited, or may transfer from the rotational mode to the vibrational mode at a later time, as described in the theory\cite{Chen:2005hl}.

-Controlling the the transmission efficiency $\eta$ by tuning the kick strength $E$ and the barrier height $U$ are illustrated in Fig. \ref{fig:kick} using a pulse-kick.
-The coupling efficiency decays exponentially as the barrier height rising, as shown in Fig.~\ref{fig:kick}(a).
-While the kick strength was studied in Fig.~\ref{fig:kick}(b), the potential barrier height was kept as a constant.
-They show as exponential saturation and qualitatively agree with Eq.~(\ref{eq:tunneling coefficient}).